s-victor/TinyPedal/docs/customization.md

     module_delta
 Enable delta module.

-    number_of_smoothing_samples
+    delta_smoothing_samples
-Set number of samples for data smoothing calculation (exponential moving average).
+Set number of samples for delta data smoothing calculation using exponential moving average (EMA) method.
 Value range in `1` to `100`.
 Higher value results more smoothness, but may lose accuracy.
 Default is `30` samples.
+Set to `1` to disable smoothing.

+    laptime_pace_samples
+Set number of samples for average laptime pace calculation (EMA).
+Initial laptime sample is always based on player's all time personal best laptime if available.
+Value range in `1` to `20`.
+Default is `6` samples.
+Set to `1` to disable averaging.

+    laptime_pace_max_limit
+Set additional maximum laptime margin of current lap.
+New laptime sample cannot exceed the sum of `laptime pace` and `maximum margin`.
+This option is used to minimize the impact of unusually slow laptime.
+Default value is `5` seconds.
+Minimum value is limited to `0.1`.

 ## Energy